 M5782

 Oxalis ‘Iron Cross’ is so-called for its quatrefoil leaflets, emblazoned with a dark purple, cross-shaped motif at the centre.
-Each leaf has a mesmerising nyctinastic habit, opening fully in the sunshine and folding shut at night.
-In addition to the fascinating foliage, this Oxalis flaunts striking, carmine-pink flowers dangling from long, fine stems.
+Each leaf has a mesmerising habit, opening fully in the sunshine and folding shut at night.
+In addition to the fascinating foliage, this Oxalis Iron Cross flaunts striking, carmine-pink flowers dangling from long, fine stems.

 This rewarding plant proves highly versatile, thriving in rock gardens, containers, and borders, as well as making an easy-going, ornamental houseplant.